forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ## Anonymous Apex

 You can execute [Anonymous Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_anonymous_block.htm) in Visual Studio code in two ways.
 First, just select any Apex code and run the command `SFDX: Execute Anonymous Apex with Currently Selected Text`.
-Additionally, if you want to execute the entire context of a file you can run the command `SFDX: Execute Anonymous Apex with Editor Contents`.
-In either case, the result of the executed code will be printed to the output pane.
+Additionally, if you want to execute the entire context of a file, you can run the command `SFDX: Execute Anonymous Apex with Editor Contents`.
+In either case, the result of the executed code is printed to the output pane.

 ![SFDX: Execute Anonymous Apex with Currently Selected Text](./images/apex_execute_selected.png)

 It is common to keep Apex code in your project for executing certain tasks.
 By default, a new project has a folder `scripts/apex` that contains an example `hello.apex` file.
-It is recommneded that you use this folder to create your anonymous apex files using the `.apex` file extension.
+It's recommneded that you use this folder to create your anonymous Apex files using the `.apex` file extension.